ENCCS/julia-for-hpda/content/linear-algebra.rst

 we start by downoading Fisher's iris dataset.
 This dataset contains measurements from 3 different species of the plant iris: setosa, versicolor and virginica with 50 datapoints of each species.
-There are four measurements for datapoint, namely sepal length, sepal width, petal length and petal width (in centimeters).
+There are four measurements for each datapoint: sepal length, sepal width, petal length and petal width (in centimeters).

 .. figure:: img/iris_resize.jpg